softspacehq/pretty-emails/README.md

 A simple email composer with a rich text editor and live HTML preview.
 Write emails in a modern editor, customize styling, and copy email-safe HTML ready for Gmail.

+Hosted at [pretty-emails.com](https://www.pretty-emails.com).
+Runs entirely in your browser—nothing is sent to a server.

 ## Features

 - **BlockNote Editor** — Rich text editing with markdown shortcuts